How AI deepfake voice scams are becoming the most insidious threat on the internet

 Malicious actors are a part of life in a world galvanised by the confluence of the real and the virtual.
 But, perhaps the most malicious result of progress in generative AI is the misinformation we are willing to inflict on ourselves.
 And this can be the most personal as well, shared only between you, your phone and your algorithm.

-Professor of technology and regulation at the University of Oxford, Sandra Wachter, has followed the development of what is known as “hallucinations” within chatbots like the popular ChatGPT.
+Sandra Wachter, professor of technology and regulation at the University of Oxford, has followed the development of what is known as “hallucinations” within chatbots like the popular ChatGPT.
 This is demonstrably wrong information, without an explicit intent to harm or misinform.

-Reports have been trickling in over the last year of conversations with ChatGPT leading to divorces and even suicides, but there is the potential for a more widespread misinformation underneath the surface level of these shocking stories.
-An astounding number of people have already integrated it into their workflows and even as a companion for their general life – OpenAI’s COO Brad Lightcap counts 400 million active weekly users, and they are aiming for a billion by year’s end.
-All these people are interacting with a programme that many use as a substitute for a search engine, but that has the tendency to mislead.
+Reports have been trickling in over the last year of conversations with ChatGPT leading to divorces and even suicides.
+Yet there is potential for more widespread misinformation beneath the surface level of these shocking stories.
+An astounding number of people have already integrated it into their workflows and even as a companion for their general life – OpenAI’s COO Brad Lightcap counts 400 million active weekly users, and it is aiming for a billion by year’s end.
+All these people are interacting with a programme that many use as a substitute for a search engine, but one with the tendency to mislead.

 It may be the video’s harmlessness that helped it slip under people’s radar.
 We see all sorts of horrific and absurd things when we scroll on our phones, so why not?
 It is what Edwards has referred to for some time as “unreality”, a hallucinatory virtual world asserting its new subjective reality.

 It is clear, in an age of “personal misinformation”, that a whole new layering of legal and technological defences is needed.
-But, perhaps what is even more important, is the psychological defences that are needed if we are to remember that not everything we are seeing is as real as it may seem.
+However, perhaps what is even more important is the need for psychological defences if we are to remember that not everything we are looking at is as real as it may seem.
 And if we get scammed?
 Well, we’re only human after all...

 Have you been tricked by AI?
 Let us know in the comments below